Opetushallitus/otuva/kayttooikeus-ui-virkailija/README.md

 mvn -Pdev-server install

 To change logged in user authenticated with basic authentication, change "proxy"."/kayttooikeus-service/*"."auth" property to user:password in package.json
+You can overwrite this by using PROXY_AUTH environment variable, e.g. with mvn: mvn -Pdev-server install -DPROXY_AUTH="your.oid:security.properties.configured.password"

 ## Tests